How to build an effective threat intelligence program

-Highly-trained analysts with appropriate technologies and collection methods are critical to a successful threat intelligence program.
+Highly-trained intelligence analysts with appropriate technologies and collection methods are critical to a successful threat intelligence program.

-A conscious effort should be made to build an intelligence team with diverse skills and analytical expertise.
+A conscious effort should be made to build a team of threat intelligence analysts with diverse skills and analytical expertise.
 Analysts may be specialists in a variety of domains due to past experience, their education or even their location and having a good blend of interests and capabilities is recommended.

 The intelligence training consists of a diverse range of modules, all built using real-life experiences, case studies and examples from our intelligence teams’ previous careers spanning multiple countries and sectors.
 These useful hooks of knowledge and tangible scenarios help trainees to absorb and retain information.